-Let $(\widehat\sigma^2_{t})_{t\geq 1}$ be a consistent sequence of estimators of $\sigma^2$.
-Then, for any parameter $\rho>0$, the sequence of intervals $(\calC^\NA_{\alpha,t}(\widehat\mu_t,\widehat\sigma_t;\rho))_{t\geq 1}$ forms a $(1-\alpha)$--\AsympCS for $\mu$. \end{theorem} The asymptotic CS \eqref{eq:NonBayesianConfidenceSequence} includes a tuning parameter $\rho$, which can be chosen so as to minimise the width of the interval at a specified time $t$; see \cite[Appendix B.2]{WaudbySmith2024a}.
+The asymptotic CS \eqref{eq:NonBayesianConfidenceSequence} includes a tuning parameter $\rho$, which can be chosen so as to minimise the width of the interval at a specified time $t$; see \cite[Appendix~B.2]{WaudbySmith2024a}.
 However, this method does not allow the incorporation of prior information about the parameter of interest to yield tighter intervals when the data align with those assumptions: the width of \cref{eq:NonBayesianConfidenceSequence} is indeed independent of $\overline Y_t$.